heeshin174/MERN_stack_guideline/README.md

 ### 5. Controller

-It is better to have a controller that contains all functions for `/api/goals`.

-- Create `controllers/goalController.js` folder and file to handle http requests.
+It is better to have a controller that contains all functions for `/api/goals` that handle http requests.

-`./controllers/goalController.js` file
+`./backend/controllers/goalController.js` file

 ```
 /**